bahp/django-protondx/docs/modules/history/design_history.rst

 18 June 2020 - 25 June 2020
 ---------------------------

-document the project based on noted taken throughout
+Work on the project is finalised.
+The documentation is written based on code comments, notes and pictures taken throughout the project. `Sphinx <https://www.sphinx-doc.org/e>`_ is used to write the documentation and it's made available online using `Heroku <https://www.heroku.com/home>`_.